jim79/jim79.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a faculty member with the Department of Technical Education, Government of Kerala, India
+I am a faculty member with the Department of Technical Education, Government of Kerala, India.
+I currently teach at the College of Enineering Trivandrum.